Musings of a Sommelier: Is There Any Shame in Mixing Wine and Water?

 After graduation, I moved abroad to Rome, Italy.
 I was surprised to find that Italians drank wine at all hours of the day, and yet rarely to excess.
 Prosecco and a few peanuts mid-morning qualified as an aperitivo before lunch.
 Suited businessmen and women would often have a glass with their lunch before going back to the office.
 There were mid-afternoon caffé correttos— espressos laced with a few drops of Grappa or Sambuca.
 And of course, there was wine with dinner.

 My friend replied, “This lunch is just getting started.
 You can’t drink wine for four hours straight or you’ll end up passed out under the table.”
-While her explanation made sense, it still seemed to me a semi-sacrilegious gesture, at least for a country synonymous with wine.
+While her explanation made sense, it still seemed to me a semi-sacrilegious gesture.
+At least for a country synonymous with wine.

 The Roman elites certainly drank, albeit to a measured excess.
 The ratios differed depending on the strength, quality, and flavor profile, but wine was almost always watered down.
 To drink it full-strength was seen as barbaric or uncivilized.
 Inspired by the Greek symposia, Roman banquets, known generally as convivium, and more specifically the comissatio, celebrated music and poetry along with food and wine of the highest quality.
 While the evenings might certainly devolve into debauchery, a magister bibendi was selected at the beginning of the feast to set the pace and strength of the wine in order to maintain some degree of composure and pace.